-When looking for promising services, the criteria selected were the services' impact on the environment, the societal and/or economic value they create and their spread in terms of geographical distribution, number of users and societal transition.
-Black et al [36] use the term "indicators" to mean quantifiable measures of performance.
+When looking for promising services, the criteria selected were the services' impact on climate change and place in the infrastructure, the societal and/or economic value they create and their spread in terms of geographical distribution, number of users and societal transition.
+Black et al [13] use the term "indicators" to mean quantifiable measures of performance.
 They use them to evaluate transport policies.
 However, in this case, it is not possible to securely quantify any differences in the areas our indicators are based in.
-On the other hand, it is not their actual performance that is studied, but rather how promising they are.
+On the other hand, it's not their actual performance that is studied, but rather how promising they are.
 This means that our indicators only have to indicate potential and not actual performance.

-3.1 Environmental Impact
+A. Environmental Impact

 In this section, the framework used for selecting AaaS and MaaS services with low environmental impact is presented.
+The evaluation categories and indicators selected are presented in Table 1.